Battle of the Caucasus: Events

 The front from July – November 1942 & December 1942 – February 1943, respectively.

 After neutralizing the Soviet counter-attack in the Izyum-Barvenkovsk direction the German Army Group A rapidly attacked towards the Caucasus.
-When Rostov-on-Don, nicknamed "The Gates of Caucasus," were reached on 23 July 1942 (falling on the 27th), the tank units of Ewald von Kleist moved towards the Caucasian Mountain Range.
+When Rostov-on-Don, nicknamed "The Gates of Caucasus," was reached on 23 July 1942 (falling on the 27th), the tank units of Ewald von Kleist moved towards the Caucasian Mountain Range.
 The "Edelweiß" division commander, Hubert Lanz, decided to advance through the gorges of rivers of the Kuban River basin and by crossing the Marukhskiy Pass (Maly Zelenchuk River), Teberda, Uchkulan reach the Klukhorskiy Pass, and simultaneously through the Khotyu-tau Pass block the upper reaches of the Baksan River and the Donguz-Orun and Becho passes.

 Concurrently with the outflanking maneuvers, the Caucasian Mountain Range was supposed to be crossed through such passes as Sancharo, Klukhorskiy and Marukhskiy to reach Kutaisi, Zugdidi, Sukhumi and the Soviet Georgian capital city of Tbilisi.
 The units of the 4th German Mountain Division, manned with Tyroleans, were active in this thrust.
 They succeeded in advancing 30 km toward Sukhumi.
 To attack from the Kuban region, capture the passes that led to Elbrus, and cover the "Edelweiß" flank, a vanguard detachment of 150 men commanded by Captain (Hauptmann) Heinz Groth, was formed.
 From the Old Karachay through the Khurzuk aul and the Ullu-kam Gorge the detachment reached the Khotyu-tau Pass, which had not been defended by the Soviet troops.
 Khotyu-tau gained a new name – "The Pass of General Konrad".

 The starting point of the operation on the Krasnodar-Pyatigorsk-Maykop line was reached on 10 August 1942.
 On 16 August, the battalion commanded by von Hirschfeld made a feint and reached the Kadar Gorge.
 On 21 August, troops from the 1st Mountain Division planted the flag of Nazi Germany on the summit of Mount Elbrus, the highest peak in both the Caucasus and Europe.
-On 9 September, Hitler sacked List from command of Army Group A and sent him into retirement, for perceived sluggish leadership.
+On 9 September, Hitler sacked List from command of Army Group A and sent him into retirement, for having blundered the capture of Grozny by "ridiculous" diversions of troops.
 Hitler then took personal charge of Army Group A, a highly impractical arrangement.

 By 1 November 1942, the German 23rd Panzer Division had reached Alagir and the 13th Panzer Division had reached Ordzhonikidze, approximately 610 km from their starting positions, the high water mark of the Axis invasion of the Caucasus.
 The 13th Panzer Division was encircled by Red Army counterattacks shortly after however, but was able to break out with assistance from SS Division Wiking.
 These events led Ewald von Kleist to halt further offensive operations.
-On November 22nd, Hitler gave command of Army Group A to von Kleist, and Eberhard von Mackensen replaced von Kleist as commander of 1st Panzer Army.
+On 22 November, Hitler gave command of Army Group A to von Kleist, and Eberhard von Mackensen replaced von Kleist as commander of 1st Panzer Army.